Nordicdesign/nebula-help/src/content/docs/client/running-client.md

 ---
-title: Running the Omega client
+title: Running the Nebula client
 description: Tracking and reporting your flights
 ---

-The Omega client is a Windows-only application that needs to be installed on the same machine as MSFS in order to track your flights and ensure they match the assignments.
+The Nebula client is a Windows-only application that needs to be installed on the same machine as MSFS in order to track your flights and ensure they match the assignments.

 You can not run the client on a network machine.
 Currently there are no plans to do this.